open-telemetry/opentelemetry-ebpf-profiler/design-docs/00001-off-cpu-profiling/README.md

 which is crucial for latency analysis.

-Option B might be a bit more complex, as it utilizes two additional hooks along with an additional eBPF map for them to communicate, compared to Option A with a single hook on `tracepoint:sched:sched_switch`.
+Option B might be a bit more complex, as it utilizes two additional hooks along with an additional eBPF map for keeping state across two hooks, compared to Option A with a single hook on `tracepoint:sched:sched_switch`.
 The additional hook on `kprobe:finish_task_switch` for Option B might also introduce some latency, as kprobes are less performant than tracepoints.
 But the latency information along with the off-CPU stack trace justify these drawbacks from my point of view.